West Virginia Medicaid Definition

 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include cash from family and friends, Veteran’s benefits, employment wages, alimony payments, pension payments, annuity payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
-However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
+However, when only one spouse of a married couple is applying for Medicaid nursing home care or home and community based services via a Medicaid waiver, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse does not affect the applicant spouse’s Medicaid eligibility.
+However, this rule does not apply to a married couple with one spouse applying for regular Medicaid.
+In this case, the income of the non-applicant spouse is also counted towards the applicant spouse’s eligibility.
 For more information on how income is counted by Medicaid, click here.

 For couples with only one spouse applying for nursing home Medicaid, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which the non-applicant (community) spouse is entitled to from the applicant spouse.
 This rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
-In 2019, if a community spouse has income under $2,057.50 / month (this figure will change 7/1/19), he or she is entitled to income from the applicant spouse, bringing his or her monthly income to this amount.
+As of July 2019, if a community spouse has income under $2,113.75 / month (this figure will change 7/1/20), he or she is entitled to income from the applicant spouse, bringing his or her monthly income to this amount.
 Based on one’s shelter and utility costs, a community spouse may be entitled to a maximum monthly income of $3,160.50 (this figure changes in January of each year).

 While most states also extend a minimum monthly maintenance needs allowance to the non-applicant spouse of a HCBS Medicaid waiver recipient, West Virginia does not.
 This is because the state allows the Medicaid recipient to retain 100% of his or her income as a personal needs allowance, which eliminates the need for income to be transferred to the non-applicant spouse.
 Stated differently, the applicant spouse is able to keep all of his or her income and contribute it towards household expenses, eliminating worry that the non-applicant spouse will have too little income from which to live.
 (On the contrary, nursing home Medicaid recipients are only permitted to keep $50 as a personal needs allowance).